vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 You need to set up `guard` to watch for file changes.
 Run the following command to get started.
 Docker build step in the previous section would have got a container running.
 You need to get into that container and access a command prompt (just like your terminal).

-If you need to run any command inside a container that is already running, you can use `docker-compose exec`.
+If you need to run any command inside a container that is already running, you can use `docker-compose exec` *on a new terminal*, but you should be in the same project folder.
 Here is how:

 ```bash
 docker-compose exec --user $(id -u):$(id -g) app /bin/bash